 The most efficient gas chainsaw for cutting firewood is the Husqvarna 460 Rancher.
 It features cutting-edge technology that allows for remarkable efficiency and smooth operation despite its compact size.

 This professional chainsaw is noticeably less cumbersome to operate than other powerful gas chainsaws.
-As claimed by the chainsaw’s smart start technology, it really fired up on the first pull of the rope during our tests.
+As claimed by the chainsaw’s smart start technology, it really fired up on the first pull of the rope during rounds of tests.

 Husqvarna developed a unique X-Torq technology to minimize the company’s products’ gas usage significantly.
 This technology improves upon earlier generations by reducing fuel usage to give you more miles per gallon.